To successfully contest a will, you will need to prove at least one of the following will contest grounds:

 A testator can revoke a will by making a new one.
 The latest will always controls, unless overturned, in which case we revert to the will before that.

-When It Rains, it Pours – When figuring out how to contest a will, we often plead every possible ground for a New York will challenge, hoping that we find one that sticks.
+When figuring out how to contest a will, we often plead every possible ground for a New York will contest, because there are often multiple things going on that are connected.
 If the decedent was not well enough to make a will, then he was probably vulnerable to being misinformed or pressured to make a Will.

 It is true that in some will contest situations, an opportunity for a win can be spotted early on in the case.
 We can then proceed with a laser-sharp focus on a single issue.
 However, the most common strategy is still to plead every possible Will contest ground and see which one of them turns out to be more successful.